 HTML, CSS and JavaScript

-We deliver templates developed from HTML5 markup, CSS2.1 + 3 stylesheets for styling and unobtrusive JavaScript for feature detection, poly-fills and behaviours.
+We deliver templates developed from HTML5 markup and CSS stylesheets for styling and unobtrusive JavaScript for feature detection and behaviours.

 Browser testing